twilio/twilio-python/docs/appengine.rst

 #.
 Link the twilio-python library into your ``src`` directory.
 We are going to
     use a symbolic link.
 Google will pick this up and import the library into the correct place.
-In the terminal, run this from the ``twilio-demo``
+In the terminal, run this from the ``src`` directory inside ``twilio-demo``:
-    directory:

     .. code-block:: bash

-        ln -s lib/python2.7/site-packages/twilio src
+        ln -s ../lib/python2.7/site-packages/twilio .

     This should create a ``link`` inside the src directory to the ``twilio-python`` module.
 You can test the link as follows.
 Inside the